 The biggest thing they have needed to worry about?
 The kereru in spring!
 There are so many feasting on all the juicy spring growth, wonderful to have in your garden but perhaps not as wonderful for the newly established trees!

-Contact us to start your home building journey today.Back to Designs by Lockwood Next Home: Scapens Beach Home Project
+Contact us to start your home building journey today.Back to Bespoke Designs Next Home: Scapens Beach Home Project